Pylons/pyramid_jinja2/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When used outside of Pyramid, Jinja2's default lookup mechanism is a search
 path.
-To use this mechanism within Pyramid, simply define the search path
+To use a search path within Pyramid, simply define the
-using the ``jinja2.directories`` configuration setting or the
+``jinja2.directories`` configuration setting or use the
 :func:`~pyramid_jinja2.add_jinja2_search_path` configurator directive.

 Rendering :term:`Jinja2` templates with a search path is typically done as